jawad-glitch/rosscope/README.md

 anomaly flagged if z > 3.0
 ```

 A z-score above 3.0 means the current reading is statistically unlikely (~0.3% chance) given the established baseline.
-No per-topic configuration required — ROSscope learns what normal looks like for each topic automatically.
+No per-topic configuration required, ROSscope learns what normal looks like for each topic automatically.

 ---